nihit2809/TinyLlama-CodeAlpaca/README.md

 ## License

-This project is licensed under the [License Name] License - see the LICENSE.md file for details.
+This project is licensed under the Apache-2.0 license - see the LICENSE.md file for details.

 Feel free to reach out with any questions or suggestions!